 Few sources deal with the identity of the rhotic segment in Proto-Semitic.
 Those that do, argue for its "dental" nature, without substantiating it (see for example Bergsträsser 1983; Lipiński 2001; Bennett 2008).
-However, the comparative method lends itself to an exhaustive investigation of this matter.
+However, the comparative method lends itself better for exhaustive investigation of this matter (see 2.3).
 This methodology involves the comparison of corresponding sounds in related languages, leading to the discovery of systematic correspondences.
-Those, in turn, allow us to discover a certain segment's identity in the ancestral proto-language (Millar and Trask 2015).
+Those, in turn, allow us to find out the identity of a certain segment in the ancestral proto-language (Millar and Trask 2015).
 Thus, the character of the Proto-Semitic rhotic could be determined by comparing the rhotics found in the different ancient and modern Semitic languages.

-The central split among the Semitic languages is between West-Semitic languages and East-Semitic, the latter branch being completely extinct and comprising Akkadian and Eblaite.
-The rhotic sound of Akkadian is reconstructed by Huehnergard and Woods (2004) as $/\chi/$ or $/\nu/$ because of its shared patterns with /x/: /i/ and /u/ were lowered to [e] and [o] when they occurred before the rhotic or /x/.
-Nonetheless, vowel lowering also takes place in the proximity of front rhotics such as /r/ and /r/, and therefore this segment cannot be unambiguously reconstructed as a back rhotic.
-For Eblaite, Catagnoti (2012) mentions that in several inscriptions, the syllabogram for <r> was swapped with the syllabogram for <l>, pointing to a front realization of the rhotic.
-A few words recorded by Conti (1990) display a geminated rhotic, making /r/ the most adequate reconstruction.
+The main split among the Semitic languages is between West-Semitic languages and East-Semitic, the latter branch being completely extinct, and comprising Akkadian and Eblaite.
+The rhotic sounds of Akkadian is reconstructed by Huehnergard and Woods (2004) as y or \mathcal{B} , due to the fact that they often patterned with x: i and u were lowered to e and o when they occurred before the rhotic or x.
+Nonetheless, as discussed in section 2.2 and 5.2, vowel lowering also takes place in the proximity of front rhotics such as r and r, and therefore this segment cannot be unambiguously reconstructed as a back rhotic.
+For Eblaite, Catagnoti (2012) mentions that in several inscription the syllabogram for $\langle r \rangle$ was swapped with the syllabogram for $\langle l \rangle$, pointing to a front realization of the rhotic.
+A few words recorded by Conti (1990) display a geminated rhotic, making r the most adequate reconstruction.

-The West-Semitic branch is divided into several sub-branches: Ethio-Semitic, Modern South Arabian (MSA), and Central Semitic (Huehnergard and Pat-El 2019).
-The first recorded language among the Ethio-Semitic languages is Ge'ez, the sacred language of the Ethiopian church (Butts 2019).
-Although this language is extinct, its pronunciation is partially preserved by reciting the holy texts written in it, where the rhotic is pronounced as /r/ (Mittwoch 1926).
-Similarly, Weninger (2010) also reconstructs the segment as the alveolar trill.
-Other Ethio-Semitic languages, which are spoken nowadays, have front rhotics: Tigrinya's rhotic is /r/ (Bulakh 2019), and Tigre and Amharic have /t/ as their rhotics (Leslau 2000; Elias 2019).
-Similarly, Gumer and Muher (grouped into the Gurage sub-branch) have alveolar trills for rhotics (Völlmin 2017; Meyer 2019).
-Modern South Arabian languages, confined to the southernmost part of the Arabian peninsula, all have /r/ as their rhotic segment (Stein 2011; Kogan and Bulakh 2019; Rubin 2019).
+The West-Semitic branch is divided into several sub-branches: Ethio-Semitic languages, Modern South Arabian (MSA for short) and Central Semitic (Huehnergard and Pat-El 2019).
+The first recorded language among the Ethio-Semitic languages is GəSəz, the sacred language of the Ethiopian church (Butts 2019).
+Although this language is now extinct, its pronunciation is partially preserved by the recitation of the holy texts written in it, where the rhotic is pronounced as r (Mittwoch 1926).
+Similarly, Weninger (2010) also reconstructs the segment as the alveolar trill.55 Other Ethio-Semitic languages, which are spoken nowadays, have front rhotics: Tigrinya's rhotic is r (Bulakh 2019), while Tigre and Amharic have r as their rhotics (Leslau 2000; Elias 2019).56 Similarly, Gumer and Muher (grouped into Gurage sub-branch) have alveolar trills for rhotics (Völlmin 2017; Meyer 2019).57 Modern South Arabian languages, confined to the southernmost part of the Arabian peninsula, all have ras their rhotic segment (Stein 2011; Kogan and Bulakh 2019; A. D. Rubin 2019).58

-The third branch of the Semitic languages, Central Semitic, contains the languages closest to Biblical Hebrew: Arabic, Aramaic, and Canaanite.
-Classical Arabic was spoken by the Arabic tribes throughout the Arabian Peninsula during the first millennium CE and was recorded by the grammarian Sībawayh.
-He categorized the sounds of Classical Arabic by their place of articulation, placing the rhotic among the alveolar consonants (Carter 2004).
-Sībawayh also gives indications regarding the manner of articulation of the Classical Arabic's rhotic, describing it as mukarrar, 'repeated,' i.e., trilled (Carter 2004).
-The same phoneme is also found in several Modern Arabic Dialects, such as Levantine and Egyptian Arabic (Brustad and Zuniga 2019; Leddy-Cecere and Schroepfer 2019).
-Moreover, several dialects (including the two forementioned ones) have developed a phonemic pharyngealized rhotic, $/r^{S}/$ , alongside the plain /r/.
+The third branch of the Semitic languages, Central Semitic, contains the languages closest to Biblical Hebrew: Arabic, Aramaic and the Canaanite languages.
+Classical Arabic was spoken by the Arabic tribes throughout the Arabian Peninsula during the first millenium CE, and was recorded by the grammarian Sībawayh in his book Al- $Kit\bar{a}b$.
+Sībawayh categorized the sounds of Classical Arabic by their place of articulation, placing the rhotic among the alveolar consonants (Carter 2004).
+Sībawayh also gives indications regarding the manner of articulation of the Classical Arabic's rhotic, describing it as mukarrar, 'repeated', i.e., trilled (Carter 2004).
+The same phoneme is found also in several Modern Arabic Dialects, such as Levan-

-&lt;sup>59The rhotic in Ge'ez also behaves differently from the guttural consonants: while those cannot geminate, the rhotic does not show such a restriction.
+55The rhotic in Gəʻfəz also behaves differently from the guttural consonants: while those cannot geminate, the rhotic does not show such a restriction.

-&lt;sup>60Other sources state the rhotic in Amharic is realized as /r/ (Edzard 2019).
+56Other sources state the rhotic in Amharic is realized as r (Edzard 2019).